Close Menu

 Now that we know what extended means, let's explore the opposite.
 Due to the various contexts in which extended can be used, its antonym may differ.

-See also Opposite of Immerse: A Complete Guide
+See also Understanding the Opposite of Normalize: A Comprehensive Guide

 1. Contracted